tjungND/caoe-cerberus-query/README.md

 # caoe-cerberus

 ## System and Dependencies
 Our solutions are designed for modern Ubuntu distributions, though other Linux distributions should also work.
 Requirements are a modern C++ toolchain (C++17 and GCC 9 or later), OpenMP, and [OpenFHE](https://github.com/openfheorg/openfhe-development).
 OpenFHE should be installed to the default system directory (`/usr/local/`).

 Developers should also have clang-format, cpplint, and black.
+For further information about how to run the sender and receiver programs, look into the `docs` folder.

 ## Workflow
 Developers must work on separate Git branches and submit merge requests on Gitlab.
 Before submission, make sure you've used all of clang-format, cpplint, and black on code as applicable, and also have checked compilation with -Wall, -Werror, -pedantic. (-pedantic may not be applicable in many cases, e.g., code using OpenFHE or 128-bit integral types.)